• Skip to primary navigation

 • Roll out dough on a well-floured surface or pastry cloth.

 • Place it into a deep, 9-inch, round pie plate and pinch the edges to form a crust.
+Then, gently prick the dough with a fork all over.

-Bake for 10-12 minutes or until it just begins to brown.
+• Bake for 10-12 minutes or until it just begins to brown.
 If any bubbles form, gently deflate them by pricking with a fork or sharp knife.

-Make the Whipped Topping:
+Make the Whipped Topping

-• Add 1 ¼ cups of whipping cream, powdered sugar and vanilla to the bowl of a standing mixer.
+• Put 1 ¼ cups of whipping cream, powdered sugar and vanilla into the bowl of a standing mixer fitted with the wire whisk attachement (or use a large bowl and handheld mixer).

 • Transfer to another bowl, or to a large piping bag, and set aside in the refrigerator.